ColeBardin/ENGR231/README.md

 Inside the `notes/` directory is included my comprehensive documentation on useful aspects of programming in MATLAB

 Inlcuding all the stupid features the developers added

+ATTENTION: This notes file is deprecated as of June 23rd, 2022.
+My new notes file can be found in my ENGR232 repo